drio/next-gen-deck/README.md

 The main plots show you dotplots of the percentage of mapped reads and duplicates for all your events so you can quickly look for errors.

-The *Next-Gen Deck* will load your events, but very soon I am going to add support for filtering based on the name of your events so you can focus on specific projects.
+The *Next-Gen Deck* will load all your events, but very soon I am going to add support for filtering based on the name of your events so you can focus on specific projects.
 Actually that's something that can be done very easily by just dumping data for the projects you are interested on.